TinkerTech-Addons/IcyBIS/README.md

 - Add python functionality to update BuildDate in the .toc file.
 - Verify specs match the id order.
 Can use in game lua script untitled 10

+## FAQ

+### 1. What is a BIS Table?

+A Best in slot table (BIS table) is a collection of gear items that can be obtained in specific or a combination of end game content.
+Currently Icy Veins writers create 3 "BIS tables", Overall BIS, Raid BIS and Mythic Plus BIS.

+- **Overall BIS Table** can be comprised of Raid, Mythic Plus and crafted gear.
+- **Raid BIS Table** is only comprised of items dropped in the current Raid content.
+- **Mythic Plus BIS Table** is only comprised of items dropped in the current Mythic Plush season content.

+## Changelog

+Keep up to date with features, deprecations, new builds or other important changes in our [CHANGELOG](./CHANGELOG.md).

+## Contributing

+Contributions to IcyBIS are welcome!
+You can submit bug reports, feature requests, or pull requests on [GitHub](https://github.com/Louden7/IcyBIS/issues).
+To avoid duplication of please search open and closed issues prior to opening a new one.

+## License

+This project is licensed under the GPL-3.0.
+See the [LICENSE](./LICENSE) file for details.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->